simonwardle/Obsidian/Obsidian Vault/Laravel/Using Git with Laravel.md

 The above will install all the Laravel packages.
-The .env file is not in source control.  (need to look at encrypting it) The database will not exist this will make it.
+The .env file is not in source control.  (need to look at encrypting it) The database will not exist the above will make it.

 Finally run...
 ```